 These cars provided Shelby with enough inventory to start production of the 1966 GT-350s during the July/August Ford factory shut down to re-tool for the upcoming 1966 models.
 Without these early cars from Ford, Shelby American would have had to shut down their assembly line for about a month and a half until the new 1966 Mustangs arrived in October.

 [superquote]These cars are sometimes referred to as “carryover cars”, “crossover cars”, “change-over cars”, “early ‘66 cars”, “leftover ‘65′s” or “65½ cars” and had a combination of 1965 and 1966 GT-350 features.[/superquote]

 Specific characteristics of the 1966 Carryover cars can be found on the “Unique Features” page.

-In the picture above, a group of these 1965 Mustangs begin their transformation into 1966 GT-350s.
+In the picture above, a group of 1965 Mustangs begin their transformation into 1966 GT-350s.
 On the windshield of each car, pieces of paper were attached that identified what Shelby VIN each car would carry, as well as showing the original Ford assigned VIN.
-Above, the paper taped on the windshield of the first car identifies it as 6s10X.
-While it is more difficult to see, the papers in the other windshields may identify the cars directly behind that car as 6s09X and 6s08X.
+Above, the paper taped on the windshield of the first car identifies it as 6s10x.
+(Further research narrows that down to one of these six cars: 6S100, 6S102, 6S106, 6S107, 6S108 or 6S109.)
+While it is more difficult to see, the papers in the other windshields may identify the cars directly behind that car as 6s09x and 6s08x.
 Notice the Steel Wheels and the back seats laid on top of the roofs of the closest cars.